Things to Do while on the Island:

 Water:

-We have a well which provides water for the bathroom shower, sink, toilet and kitchen.
-We ask that you use water sparingly and mindfully (no more than 40-50 gallons a day) since the capacity of our well and our storage tank is limited.
+We have a well which provides water for the bathroom shower, sink, toilets and the kitchen sink.
+We ask that you use water sparingly since the capacity of our well and our storage tank is limited.
 A hot water heater provides hot water as needed.
-We also provide bottled spring water for drinking and cooking.
-We recommend not drinking the well water although it has been approved by a water testing lab.

 Packing:

 Everything that you take out to the island should be well packed in small suitcases, boxes, bags, or ‘totes’ that can be easily loaded and unloaded.
 Have as few loose things as possible.
 There is no dock on the island.
 The Water Taxi will tie up to our mooring 50 yards offshore.
-Then you and all your gear will be transferred from the Water Taxi to a skiff, which takes you to the little cove near the house.
+Then you and all your gear will be transferred from the Water Taxi to a 16 foot skiff, which takes you to a little cove near the house.
 Everything is then unloaded on the shore.
 You may want to cover some things in large plastic trash bags in case it’s raining or to protect them from the wet seaweed or any water pools on the shore.
-Save these for your return trip.

-Bring only as much as you can carry yourselves with the assistance from a helper who will accompany you on the “Elizabeth T,” the MDI Water Taxi.
+Bring only as much as you can carry yourselves with the assistance from a helper who will accompany you on the “Elizabeth T,” the boat that takes you to the island.
 Everything you bring has to be loaded in and out of two boats, carried up the shore, and then carried 100 yards in a motorized garden cart or a wheelbarrow to the house.
-The helper will be available to help you carry your gear.

 Boat Arrangements:

-After consulting with you, we will schedule your boat transportation to and from the island on the ‘Elizabeth T,’ the name of the MDI Water Taxi.
-This is a very solid, U.S. Coast Guard inspected 40-foot passenger boat owned and operated by Sail Acadia / Downeast Friendship Sloop Charters.
+After consulting with you, we will schedule your boat transportation to and from the island on the ‘Elizabeth T. ’ This is a very solid, U.S. Coast Guard inspected 40-foot passenger boat owned and operated by Sail Acadia.
 We will arrange it so that you arrive and leave as close to high tide as possible, which makes it much easier to land.
-You can find a tide schedule for the area by clicking here.

 Water Taxi Fee:

-The Water Taxi charges a flat rate of $550 for the round trip to the island.
+The Water Taxi charges a flat rate of $675 for the round trip to the island.
 This includes a deckhand or helper.
-Please give a check, payable to “Downeast Friendship Sloop Charters” to the boat captain on your return trip from the island.
-They do not take credit cards.
+Please give a check, payable to “Sail Acadia” to the boat captain on your return trip from the island or you can pay with a credit card at the office on the dock.
 The deckhand or helper will assist you in carrying your baggage and to show you around the house.
-We encourage you to tip him. $20, or more, is a good amount.
+We encourage you to tip him. $10, or more, is a good amount.

 Delays: